Grid cleanliness

-Friendly estimate only.
-Real-world results vary with driving style, speed, temperature, terrain, accessories, and energy supply.
+Real-world results vary with driving style, speed, temperature, terrain, charging losses, fuel formulation, and the electricity supply.

-All factors are editable so you can mirror a report or your local grid/fuel figures.
+The calculator reports lifecycle CO₂e estimates, not only tailpipe CO₂.
+All factors are editable so you can mirror a report, a state grid factor, or your own vehicle data.

 Comparing electric vehicles (EVs) and gasoline cars in terms of carbon emissions is more nuanced than it may first appear.
 While EVs have no tailpipe emissions, the electricity they consume still has an indirect carbon footprint depending on how it is generated.
 Gasoline cars, by contrast, emit carbon dioxide directly from burning fuel, and those emissions are typically higher per kilometer — but the manufacturing of batteries for EVs adds a front-loaded carbon cost.
 This calculator helps you visualize both sides of that trade-off.